Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Analysis, simplification, and interpretation of the manifold regression estimator

 wherein we see that the mean-zero, symmetric-matrix-valued perturbations in $\bm{\calE}$ are transformed by $\exp_\bfSigma(\cdot)$ to define an inherently positive definite $\bbP_d^{N}$-valued random variable.

 The relationship \cref{eq:dualmodels} is an example of an ``exponential-wrapped distribution'' \cite{chevallier2022exponential} for symmetric positive definite matrices.
 In the particular case where the elements of $\bm{\calE}$ are symmetric-matrix-Gaussian, one obtains ``canonical log-normal'' distributions for each element of $\bfS$ \cite{schwartzmanLognormalDistributionsGeometric2016}.
-In fact, solving \cref{eq:mdist_min} is equivalent to performing maximum likelihood estimation in the case that the elements of $\bm{\calE}$ have a centered Gaussian distribution on $\bbH_d^N$.
+In fact, as shown similarly in \cite{fletcher2013geodesic}, solving \cref{eq:mdist_min} is equivalent to performing maximum likelihood estimation in the case that the elements of $\bm{\calE}$ have a centered Gaussian distribution on $\bbH_d^N$. \begin{proposition} Suppose that $\log_\bfSigma \bfS = \bm{\calE} \in \bbH_d^N$ has a Gaussian distribution on $\bbH_d^N$,